Pseudo-Dionysius the Areopagite — Byzantine Icon

 The Dionysian synthesis is the most thoroughgoing integration of Neoplatonism and Christianity in late antiquity.
 Pseudo-Dionysius takes the structure of Proclus's Neoplatonist emanationism, the procession of all things from the One and their return, and maps it onto Christian theology, with God as the super-essential One, the angelic hierarchies as the mediating levels of Nous and Soul, and the sacramental life of the Church as the ritual means of ascent.
 In The Mystical Theology, he codifies the tradition of apophatic (or negative) theology: the insistence that no positive statement can adequately name God, that all names must ultimately be denied (God is not being, not goodness, not even the One), until the soul arrives in the "brilliant darkness" beyond all speech and thought, what later Christian mystics would call the via negativa or cloud of unknowing.

-The influence of the Dionysian corpus on Western Christianity cannot be overstated.
+The Dionysian corpus shaped Western Christianity at every level.
 It was translated into Latin by John Scottus Eriugena in the ninth century and became the authoritative framework for medieval Christian mysticism.
 Hildegard of Bingen, Bonaventure, Albert the Great, Thomas Aquinas (who wrote a commentary on The Divine Names), Meister Eckhart, and the anonymous author of The Cloud of Unknowing all worked within or against the Dionysian framework.

 Key Works (in library)